 From a Professional Graphic Designer’s Point of View

 Do you get stressed out just thinking about how to go about creating your next project?
 Do you feel like you have an idea in your head (or maybe a billion of them), but you have no clue how to get that out into the world?
 That’s where an experienced graphic designer can be your next best friend!
-But, there is a catch… a talented, insightful and experienced graphic designer can do a lot of seemingly magical things… but most of us can’t read your mind.
+But, there is a catch… a talented, insightful and experienced graphic designer can do a lot of seemingly magical things… but most still can’t read your mind.
 That’s where this guide comes in!
 I want to help you get prepared for your next project BEFORE you even look for a Graphic Designer.
 I promise it will save you TIME, FRUSTRATION and, most importantly, MONEY to put these steps in place FIRST!

 So let’s get down to it, so you can get your homework done and get your project into the hands of a professional!